metrorailings/OwlBlog/content/posts/week-9-insights.md

 DK Metcalf is a beast.
 Goes without saying.

 These Seahawk corners give waaaay too much space to these Bill receivers.

+***

+## Raiders @ Chargers

+Chargers are gashing these Raiders with their run game early in the 4th quarter.

+Pretty flaccid play-calling from the Chargers on a comeback drive, though the play that resulted in a touchdown was nicely set up - a throw against the grain coming out of a bootleg.

+Carr with a horrible decision to throw deep to Waller in tight coverage when an underneath route would have been more than enough to net a first down.

+Chargers playing a good bit of cover-three defense.